EYFS

 How lucky are we?

-Our resources both inside and out build on many skills support our gross and fine motor development.
+Our resources both inside and out build on many skills supporting our gross and fine motor development.
 Children develop core muscles and upper body strength by using our water pump, climbing wall and monkey bars.
 They show balance and coordination on the beam and love to go digging in the mud kitchen and exploring in our sand den.
 As well as this we continue to challenge and develop the children’s fine motor abilities.
 We do this through planned and child led opportunities for dough dancing, threading, construction and creative play.
-Each week we are we deliver exciting P.E lessons, building on the skills we require to support us to write and navigate around safely, as well as teaching us good habits to live a healthy lifestyle.
+In Reception we deliver exciting weekly P.E lessons, building on the skills we require to support us to write and navigate around safely, as well as teaching us good habits to live a healthy lifestyle.
 We love to mark make and write and children do this as part of their play in all areas of the provision.
 We help our children on their road to writing by developing gross motor skills, bilateral integration – crossing the mid line, fine motor control, and developing dexterity.

 By the end of Reception children should:

-• Negotiate space and obstacles safely, with consideration for themselves and others.
+- Negotiate space and obstacles safely, with consideration for themselves and others.
 Demonstrate strength, balance and coordination when playing.
 Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.

-• Hold a pencil effectively in preparation for fluent writing – using the tripod grip in almost all cases.
+- Hold a pencil effectively in preparation for fluent writing – using the tripod grip in almost all cases.
 Use a range of small tools, including scissors, paint brushes and cutlery.
 Begin to show accuracy and care when drawing.

 Communication and Language and Literacy

-Story dust, story dust really is a must!
+Story dust, story dust really is a must,

-Sprinkle on and we’ll be gone to magic story world.
+Sprinkle on and we’ll be gone to magic story world!

 We are so dramatic in Foundation stage!
 We take a trip to magic story world most days, where the magic of stories comes alive.
 We learn through amazing theatrical hooks and are visited by many characters throughout the year.
 It gives us a reason to build on our speaking and listening skills and gives us purpose to our writing and love of reading.
 We are always trying to develop our speaking and listening skills because we know that this will also help all our learning across the curriculum.
 We always have something exciting to talk about and our children make amazing detectives and work very closely with our very own PC Tramolinio to catch bad guys such as Dylan the Villain and the Big Bad Wolf.
 We want all of our children to love books and become confident readers.
 We start Read, Write Inc when the children are ready in Nursery and carry this on daily through Reception.
 Fred helps our children to hear the sounds in words and we help him to blend them together.